jamie80/jamie80/README.md

 - 👋 Hi, I’m @jamie80
-- 👀 I’m interested in tennis.
+- 👀 I’m interested in IT, especially FRONTEND.
 - 🌱 I’m currently learning HTML, CSS, SASS, and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...